 There are plenty of recipes for mulled wine and mulled cider out there that call on you to create our own spice bundles, which, I mean, fun!
 How festive.

 Mulled wine only makes its appearance sparingly throughout the season when I'm entertaining, so the thought of buying jars of cardamom pods, star anise, and whole cloves, nutmeg, allspice, and dried orange peel (aka spend some $ dough $) on top of apple cider and wine wasn't the most appealing to me.

 In firming up this recipe I felt a bit like Goldilocks.
 The first time I used a lesser amount of sliced ginger (not grated) and didn't find the ginger flavor to be strong enough.
 The second time I used grated ginger, but maybe a little bit TOO much. 🎶 Hurts so good, come on baby make it hurt so good... 🎶

 The third time?
 Just right.
 You'll definitely taste a bite from the ginger, but it's not overpowering.
 That said, I recommend this recipe to those who indeed like ginger as it makes itself known.
 It adds a warming kick to a traditionally-spiced mulled wine recipe that will no doubt be welcome once the temperatures dip down.

 Ginger Mulled Wine

 - 2 cups red wine on the drier side (see note)

 - 2 cups apple cider

-- 3 tbsp peeled and grated fresh ginger, packed
+- 3 tablespoon peeled and grated fresh ginger, packed

 - 2 tablespoon orange peel

 - Stir together all ingredients in a saucepan.
 Heat on low-medium heat until mixture is bubbling.

 - Once bubbling, adjust heat to let simmer for at least a half hour (or longer).
 Strain before serving.